-The Managed Backup dialog allows you to configure SQL Server Managed Backup to Windows Azure defaults for the instance.
-This topic describes how to use this dialog to configure SQL Server Managed Backup to Windows Azure default settings for the instance and options you must consider when doing so.
-When SQL Server Managed Backup to Windows Azure is configured for the instance, the settings are applied to any new database created thereafter.
+The Managed Backup dialog allows you to configure SQL Server Managed Backup to Microsoft Azure defaults for the instance.
+This topic describes how to use this dialog to configure SQL Server Managed Backup to Microsoft Azure default settings for the instance and options you must consider when doing so.
+When SQL Server Managed Backup to Microsoft Azure is configured for the instance, the settings are applied to any new database created thereafter.

-If you want to configure SQL Server Managed Backup to Windows Azure for a specific database, see Enable and Configure SQL Server Managed Backup for a Database.
+If you want to configure SQL Server Managed Backup to Microsoft Azure for a specific database, see Enable and Configure SQL Server Managed Backup to Windows Azure for a Database.

 View Managed Backup Node is SQL Server Management Studio: To view Managed Backup node in Object Explorer, you must either be a System Admin or have the following permissions specifically granted to your user account: